SAMMISolutions/docs/doc_posts/_components/core.md

 ### About
 {% include image.html w="auto" src="about.png" alt="About" %}
-Press to open the About page, with info about the developers, and Patreon supporters
+Press to open the About page, with info about the developers, and Patreon supporters.

 ### Connection Status Indicators

 {% include image.html w="auto" src="status.png" alt="Connection Status Indicators" %}

 - Main OBS - indicates whether SAMMI Core is connected to your main OBSWS
-- Twitch Pubsub - indicated whether SAMMI Core is connected to Twitch Pubsub for listening to events such as follows, subs, etc.
+- Twitch Pubsub - indicated whether SAMMI Core is connected to Twitch Pubsub for listening to events such as new followers, subscribers, channel point redeems etc.
-- Twitch Chat - indicates whether SAMMI Core is connected to Twitch Chat for listening to and sending new messages
+- Twitch Chat - indicates whether SAMMI Core is connected to Twitch Chat for listening to and sending new Twitch Chat messages
-- Bridge - indicates whether SAMMI Core is connected to Bridge, required for Twitch Alerts and some extensions
+- Bridge - indicates whether SAMMI Core is connected to Bridge, required for some extensions and for testing Twitch/YouTube triggers

 ### Settings
-Allows you to adjust UI settings and external connection settings.
+Allows you to adjust general SAMMI settings.

 {% include image.html w="50" src="settings.png" alt="Settings" %}

+- **Deck and Bridge settings** - modify connection settings for Bridge
-- Minimize to Tray - when checked, SAMMI Core will minimize to tray instead of closing when you press X
+- **Minimize to Tray** - when checked, SAMMI Core will minimize to tray instead of closing when you press X
-- Auto restart SAMMI after crash - when checked, SAMMI will re-open itself after a crash
+- **Auto restart SAMMI after crash** - when checked, SAMMI will re-open itself after a crash
-- Automatically check for updates - when checked, SAMMI will let you know if there are updates available when you open SAMMI, with the option to not remind you for a few days
+- **Automatically check for new updates** - when checked, SAMMI will let you know if there are updates available when you open SAMMI, with the option to not remind you for a few days
-- Automatically close variable wrapping - when checked, SAMMI will automatically write the "$/" when you type "/$" with nothing to the right of the cursor
+- **Automatically close variable wrapping** - when checked, SAMMI will automatically write the `$/` when you type `/$` with nothing to the right of the cursor
-- Enable enhanced protection mode - when checked, SAMMI will not be allowed to modify or delete files outside of the main SAMMI directory, nor any critical files inside the directory.
+- **Enable enhanced protection mode** - when checked, SAMMI will not be allowed to modify or delete files outside of the main SAMMI directory, nor any critical files inside its own directory.
+- **Open Local API Server** - whether you wish to open SAMMI's [Local API server]({{ "api/overview" | relative_url }})
-- FPS - SAMMI Core is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
+- **FPS** - SAMMI Core is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
 Should be the same as your stream FPS.
-- Language dropdown - change the language of SAMMI
+- **Language** - dropdown to change the language of SAMMI
-- Interface Size - change scaling if you're using a non standard resolution
+- **Interface Size** - change scaling if you're using a non standard resolution
-- Reset SAMMI - clears all running buttons and variables and reloads all decks
+- **Reset SAMMI** - clears all running buttons and variables and reloads all decks
-- Check for Updates - checks for new updates, allows you to update SAMMI Core and view patch notes
+- **Check for Updates** - checks for new updates, allows you to update SAMMI and view patch notes
-- Cancel - closes the window without saving any changes
-- Save - saves any changes

 ### OBS Connections
 Allows you to set up your OBS connection.
 Multiple connections and multiple OBSWS protocols are supported.

-{% include image.html w="50" src="obs_settings.png" alt="OBS Connections" %}
+{% include image.html w="50" src="obs_connection.png" alt="OBS Connections" %}

 Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 ### Twitch Connections
 Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages, and use other Twitch commands.
-{% include image.html w="50" src="twitch_settings.png" alt="Twitch Connections" %}
+{% include image.html w="75" src="twitch_connection.png" alt="Twitch Connections" %}
-Find out more about Twitch connection in our [Integrations-Twitch](integrations/twitch) section.
+Find out more about Twitch connection in our [Integrations-Twitch]({{ "integrations/twitch" | relative_url }})section.

 ### YouTube Connection
 Allows you to connect SAMMI Core to your YouTube account to listen for new events, send chat messages, and use other YouTube commands.
+Find out more about Twitch connection in our [Integrations-Youtube]({{ "integrations/youtube" | relative_url }}) section.

-{% include image.html w="50" src="youtube_settings.png" alt="YouTube Connection" %}
+{% include image.html w="50" src="youtube_connection.png" alt="YouTube Connection" %}

 ### Variable Viewer
-The variable viewer can be accessed from the Deck Editor, or the Commands Editor.
-You can also use the Ctrl+Tab key as a shortcut.
+The variable viewer can be accessed from the Main Menu, Deck Editor, or the Commands Editor.
+You can also press `Ctrl+Tab` key as a shortcut.

 In this menu you can see all global variables (marked red) and all button IDs with persistent variables enabled.
 {% include image.html w="75" src="var_viewer.gif" alt="Variable window showing button ID variables" %}

 If you click on the eye icon, you can see all current variables for the selected button ID.

-The variable viewer can now be sorted alphabetically, or by type.
+The variable viewer can be sorted alphabetically, or by type.

 Use search function to search for a specific button ID.